WilliamHYZhang/WilliamHYZhang.github.io/_posts/2022-04-14-high-school-reflections.md

 It just so happened that during winter break my parents decided to take the entire family to Texas.
 I promptly caught COVID and was completely clonked out.
 I spent a grueling week high off my ass with cough drops, Tylenol, and the sorest throat possibly imaginable.
 During that time, I pretty much just wrote whatever came out my head for those college supplementals and submitted them right then and there.

-Going into January I got into UMD and UIUC/Georgia Tech (CS), which I was happy about.
+Going into January I got into UIUC/Georgia Tech (CS), which I was happy about.
 However, in February and early-mid March I got deferred => waitlisted at UMich, rejected from UCSD CS, waitlisted at both MIT (which I literally did research and published a first-author paper with!!) and CMU, and rejected from Berkeley.
 At this point I thought Georgia Tech (my top choice) wasn't really worth it, and I was just going to skip college and go directly into industry.

 Finally, on Ivy Day (March 31st) I was pleasantly surprised.
 Here's a rundown of my results: